 On the following webpage: https://www.nslds.ed.gov/ select Exit Counseling.
 Then select “Start” under TEACH Grant Exit Counseling.
-Note: you will need your PIN# that you would use to sign your FAFSA.
-If you are unsure of what this number is please go to www.pin.ed.gov.
+Note: you will need your FSA ID that you would use to sign your FAFSA.
 Once you have logged in follow the steps in completing the TEACH Grant Exit Counseling.
 If you have any questions please contact the DWU Financial Aid Office.

 TEACH Grant After School